arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

 with its alter-ego `bookmark-load`.

 ## Bookmarks are pluggable
-Bookmarks are just a variable.
-This, and the existence of `bookmark-save` and `bookmark-load` could inspire you to have multiple sets of bookmarks in different files, and to load them on demand, maybe when you switch from one project to another, just like [direnv][direnv] does with your `.profile`.
+Bookmarks are just items in a variable.
+This, and the existence of `bookmark-save` and `bookmark-load`, could inspire you to have multiple sets of bookmarks in different files, and to load them on demand, maybe when you switch from one project to another, just like [direnv][direnv] does with your `.profile`.